Soft Particles and Infinite-Dimensional Geometry: Discussion and implications for CCFT

 Given that the analogy between the the sigma model and Yang-Mills theory holds so precisely, it seems likely that the soft gluon insertion should really be viewed as an integrated operator, i.e., a deformation of CCFT.
 With this interpretation, consecutive insertions do not need to commute the way that local operator insertions do.
 This suggests that we should \textit{view the current as fundamental and the soft insertion as its shadow.} In other words, we would say that the local operator spectrum of the model contains $J_a^I(x)$ but not $S_a^I(x)$, and that $S_a^I(x)$ instead arises as an integrated deformation that relates different points on the moduli space $\mathcal{G}/G$.
 Given that integrated correlation functions can in general be scheme dependent, it seems plausible that the simultaneous soft limits that do not have geometric interpretations correspond to ``scheme dependent'' calculations in CCFT.

 The results of this paper point to the existence of a unique CCFT$_d$ capable of reproducing all of the infrared behavior of Yang-Mills scattering amplitudes that naturally incorporates non-commuting soft limits.
-Constructing this model is an obvious priority.
-To end on a more speculative note, it seems suggestive that physical observables in the sigma model are all expressible in terms of the finite-dimensional intrinsic geometry of the vacuum manifold $M$.
-Might it be possible that \textit{all of the observables in Yang-Mills theory are expressible in terms of the infinite-dimensional intrinsic geometry of $\mathcal{M}$?} If true, this would offer a powerful organizational principle and calculational tool for the Yang-Mills $S$-matrix.
+Constructing this model is a priority.